prosapient/confispex/docs/getting_started.md

 ![state 1](images/state1.png)

 ### Group colors
-* green - group have required variables and they are present and valid.
+* green - group has required variables and they are present and valid.
 Such color is not present on a screenshot above, we'll make green group later.
-* red - group have requried variables, they aren't present or they are invalid
+* red - group has requried variables, they aren't present or they are invalid.
 * blue - group doesn't have required variables and always functional, because there is always a default value to which system can fall back.

 There are 3 groups in our example `:landing_page`, `:misc` and `:primary_db`: